Brian Thompson

 Send Jessica an Email

-Dr. Silvaggi received a B.S. in Molecular and Cell Biology from the University of Connecticut, a Ph.D. in Biochemistry from Harvard University studying the model genetic organism Bacillus subtilis and was a post-doctoral research fellow at the Dana-Farber Cancer Institute studying the role of antioxidants in the protection of the brain from Parkinson’s disease.
+Dr. Silvaggi received a B.S. in Molecular and Cell Biology from the University of Connecticut, a Ph.D. in Biochemistry from Harvard University studying the model genetic organism Bacillus subtilis, and was a post-doctoral research fellow at the Dana-Farber Cancer Institute studying the role of antioxidants in the protection of the brain from Parkinson’s disease.
 In October 2014 Jessica became a certified licensing professional.
-She is also a co-chair of the Wisconsin chapter of the Licensing Executives Society and serves on the board of the Wisconsin Technology Council.
+She is also a co-chair of the Wisconsin chapter of the Licensing Executives Society and serves on the board and executive committee of the Wisconsin Technology Council.

 Dr. Silvaggi (right) participated in the Milwaukee I-Corps Program with UWM assistant athletic trainer, Chad Henneberry.